 Freezing Sauce Hollandaise - can you freeze Sauce Hollandaise?

-Sauce Hollandaise is a delicious, creamy sauce that is often eaten with asparagus or fish.
-But what do you do if you make too much of it?
+Sauce Hollandaise is a delicious, creamy sauce often eaten with asparagus or fish.
+But what do you do if you make too much?
 Can you freeze it and use it later?

 You can indeed freeze Sauce Hollandaise, but there are a few things you should keep in mind.

-Before freezing, you should ensure that the Sauce Hollandaise has completely cooled down.
+Before freezing, make sure the Sauce Hollandaise is completely cooled.

 Use airtight containers or freezer bags to store the Sauce Hollandaise.